Earth's Infrared Background: A Physics-Based Null Hypothesis for the Global-Scale Subannual Variability of Outgoing Longwave Radiation: Estimating the background spectrum and filtering in spectral space

-The full description of the EIB consists of its space-time dependence, that is, its power spectrum.
-Therefore, we now consider the PSD as a function of both $\omega$ and $l$ (Fig. 4A), obtained by applying a discrete Fourier transform to the time-dependent Spherical Harmonics coefficients to estimate $\tilde{F}_{lm}^{}(\omega) \tilde{F}_{lm}^{*}(\omega) / \Delta \omega$ and averaging over $m$ (with $|m| \le l$).
+The full description of the EIB consists of its joint power distribution in $\omega, l, m$ space.
+We consider the PSD obtained by first applying a discrete Fourier transform to the time-dependent Spherical Harmonic coefficients to estimate $\tilde{F}_{lm}^{}(\omega) \tilde{F}_{lm}^{*}(\omega) / \Delta \omega$, and then averaging over $m$ (with $|m| \le l$) or $l$ (with $|m| \le l \le 72$) to obtain the PSD as a function of $\omega$ and $l$ (Fig. 4, top row) or $\omega$ and $m$ (Fig. 4, bottom row), respectively.
+For the latter, the background (Fig. 4E) depends on $m$ implicitly through the $m$-dependent averaging, although the $\mathcal{E}$BCM does not.

-Using the values of $\epsilon_{0}$ and $\lambda_{0}$ estimated above, the total variance of the $\mathcal{E}$BCM ($8891 \pm 314$~[W\,m$^{-2}$]$^{2}$, Appendix C) is in agreement with the observed OLR ($9113 \pm 309$~[W\,m$^{-2}$]$^{2}$).
-In this regard, the present approach is similar to the prevailing approach in the study of tropical waves, where a background spectrum is estimated by applying successive 1-2-1 filters that act to remove gradients while conserving the total variance, but is based on physical reasoning.
-The implication of this fact is that the background and the foreground are not uncorrelated.
-Instead, it is the power distribution in spectral space that distinguishes the two.
-In particular, regions of abnormally low variability are just as important as regions of abnormally high variability.

-Therefore, in order to estimate the foreground, we compare the observed PSD with that of a random realization of the background (Fig. 4B) generated by solving the spectral space version of Eq.~(\ref{eq:ebcm}) as an $l$-dependent Ornstein--Uhlenbeck process (Appendix D), and having the same sample size and sample rate as the observed OLR.
+Having estimated the model parameters, we generate a random realization of the background (Fig. 4B,E) by solving the spectral space version of Eq.~(\ref{eq:ebcm}) as an $l$-dependent Ornstein--Uhlenbeck process (Supporting Information S1), having the same sample size and sample rate as the observed OLR.
 The advantage of this approach is that the realized background accounts for the effects of finite sampling, therefore providing a better basis for comparison than the analytic PSD (black contours) given by Eq.~(\ref{eq:ebcm-solutions-b}).
-The foreground (Fig. 4C) is estimated as the ratio between the observed and realized PSDs, shown only where it is significantly different from one (Supplementary Material \cite{supplementary}).
-For reference, the dashed black contour indicates the frequency corresponding to the scale-dependent decorrelation time assuming that the latter represents one cycle, i.e. $2\pi / \tau_{l}$.
-In general, lower frequencies are characterized by abnormally low variance.
-The abnormally high variance at $\omega > 5$ cpd and $10 \le l \le 40$ is likely the result of high-frequency large-scale gravity waves.
-The remaining features of the foreground are due to yet unidentified atmospheric variability.
+Significant signals (Fig. 4C,F) are then identified as $\omega, l, m$ combinations where the ratio of observed to realized PSDs is significantly different from one (see Supporting Information S1 for statistical analysis).
+In other words, the null hypothesis is that the power follows a red‑noise distribution in both space and time, and the alternative hypothesis is that it differs.